1Anchor/exportdash/README.md

-# exportdash
+# Exportdash
-Script to export all dashboard on Grafana
+Script to export all dashboards on Grafana to local folder ./dashboards